Toby Myles • February 13, 2019

 I also remember the yearly cards from my Dad.
 He never let me down.
 Not once.
 Though boyfriends came and went (and even a husband came and went), year-after-year it was my Dad who showed up.
 He always had a cute card with a candy bar or a lottery ticket nestled inside.
 Every year I anticipated his card and he never disappointed me.
 He made me feel special.

-And just last week I stumbled across 2 heart shaped pins made by my kids (now 25 and 23) when they were in grade school.
+And just recently while purging for our upcoming move, I stumbled across 2 heart shaped pins made by my kids (now 27 and 25) when they were in grade school.
 Inscribed on the back they professed their love… “I Love You Mommy” and “You’re The Best Mom Ever”.
 It warms my heart right now, just thinking about it.

 Don’t get me wrong.
 I’ve had my share of disappointments too…